 In order to provide a safe environment for our staff and the public, visitors will be asked to comply with the following protocols as well as to respect instructions given by gallery staff.

 – A limited number of visitors will be permitted within the exhibition spaces.

-– Advance appointments are required.
+– Advance appointments are encouraged, but not required.

 – Visitors must wear masks for the duration of their visit.